Kuromi: Appearances

-Kuromi first appears as the primary rival character in Onegai My Melody, and is one of two titular protagonists in the 2025 Netflix series My Melody & Kuromi.
-She is the main protagonist of the 2023 ONA Kuromi's Pretty Journey, where she searches for her older sister Romina, a brand new character created for the show.
+Kuromi first appears as the primary rival character in Onegai My Melody and is one of two titular protagonists in the 2025 Netflix series My Melody & Kuromi.
+She is the main protagonist of the 2023 ONA Kuromi's Pretty Journey, where she searches for her older sister Romina, a brand-new character created for the show.
 She also appears in the video games Hello Kitty Island Adventure and Hello Kitty Online.

 In 2021, Kuromi became a virtual idol – releasing her first single, "Greedy Greedy".
 To promote her musical endeavors, Sanrio launched a marketing campaign in Shibuya known as "Kuromify the World".
 In 2025, she would release her first EP, Kuromi In My Head.
 Her musical career includes collaborations with metal band Vampillia, hyperpop artist Lilbesh Ramko, and Japanese rapper Daoko.

 Reception

-Kuromi is one of the most popular Sanrio characters, with Michel St Patrick of The Japan Times crediting her popularity to her "rebellious approach to kawaii".
+Kuromi is one of the most popular Sanrio characters, with Patrick St. Michel of The Japan Times crediting her popularity to her "rebellious approach to kawaii".
 In Sanrio's Character Ranking polls, she has consistently placed above both My Melody and Hello Kitty since 2022.
 Reception of her design and personality has generally been positive.
+In Sanrio's character ranking for 2025, Kuromi ranked number 4 with 3,652,492 votes, one rank above Hello Kitty and one below Pochacco.

-St Patrick says that Kuromi appeals to "younger people who see themselves at odds with regular society", noting her popularity on TikTok.
+St. Michel says that Kuromi appeals to "younger people who see themselves at odds with regular society", noting her popularity on TikTok.
 Screen Rant's Hannah Diffey says that in comparison to Hello Kitty's more traditional aesthetic, Kuromi is "dynamic as she evolves with trends".
 In another article, she refers to the character as "My Melody's rebellious foil", calling her a hit among "Gen Z fans who gravitate toward characters with edge and personality".
 In her review of My Melody & Kuromi, she says Kuromi steals the show with her "mischievous edge and dry wit".